giantswarm/releases/announcements/2021/week06.md

 ## Web interface

-- The Apps section has been re-designed completely to provide access to all apps quicker, independent of the catalog they belong to.
+- The Apps section has been re-designed completely to provide faster access to all apps, independent of the catalog they belong to.

 ## Documentation

-- We added documentation for [spot VMs on Azure](https://docs.giantswarm.io/advanced/spot-instances/azure/), which is supported as of Azure release v14.1.0.
+- We added documentation for [spot VMs on Azure](https://docs.giantswarm.io/advanced/spot-instances/azure/) and [management clusters](https://docs.giantswarm.io/general/management-clusters/).

-- Also new is a general documentation page about [management clusters](https://docs.giantswarm.io/general/management-clusters/) which also details the update cycles.

 - Our Management API CRD docs now includes annotations.
 See [AWSMachineDeployment](https://docs.giantswarm.io/ui-api/management-api/crd/awsmachinedeployments.infrastructure.giantswarm.io/#annotation-details-v1alpha2) for an example.